FortinoHogan/JuiceTip-FE/README.md

 ### Stakeholder
 User:
-a) As a customer (User who can make an order to the jastiper)
+- As a customer (User who can make an order to the jastiper)
-b) As a jastiper (User who can take order the product added by the customer)
+- As a jastiper (User who can take order the product added by the customer)

 <a href="https://steady-tire-616.notion.site/JuiceTip-b1f4cafbab674b6cad294d3e6702ea87?pvs=4">Access Our Documentation</a>